February 8, 2020

 - Improves talent acquisition – If employees feel well-taken care of, word of mouth spreads about it and helps build a positive image about your company as the employer of choice.
 In an economy where companies struggle to source employees with the right skills, this is a great advantage to have.

 - Heightens productivity – Onboarding employees the right way is likely to decrease time to achieving proficiency in their job and improve productivity by over 70%, according to research by Brandon Hall Group.
-In this manner, new recruits can hit the ground running from the get-go.
+In this manner, new hires can hit the ground running from the get-go.

 - Increases retention rates – Employee turnover is a very expensive affair.
 Proper onboarding helps maximize your employee lifetime value.
 If done right, employee retention increases by a whopping 82%!